Roof Decorating Ideas

 Icicle Lights are great way to create a beautiful winter paradise.
 They come in a variety of colors and drops.
 Choose from incandescent or LED with color options of clear, multicolor, red, green, and more.

-Multicolor twinkle bulbs and strings are available in C7, C9, and mini lights and are reminiscent of ginger bread houses.
+Multicolor twinkle bulbs are available in C7, C9, and mini lights and are reminiscent of ginger bread houses.
 Wrap trees and line walkways with C7 and C9 twinkle and color change strings and bulbs to create a Christmas house that everyone stops to see.
 If you are customizing your twinkle light strings, we recommend alternating twinkle bulbs with a few steady bulbs, so the twinkle effect is not too overwhelming.

 Combining Icicles and C9 Lights: Another popular outdoor Christmas lights idea for the roof includes combining icicles and C9 lights together.
 The best solution for a uniform, professional looking roof outline includes using the All-in-One Plus Light Clip, which holds both the C9 socket and icicle drops.
-Ideas for lighting can include hanging multicolor or themed C9 bulbs with clear or white icicles, or choose all clear or all white lights.
+Ideas for lighting can include hanging multicolor or themed C9 bulbs with clear or white icicles, or monochromating themes with all clear or all white lights.

 Light Strings allow you customize your lights.
 With stringers you can choose the spacing and the bulb colors.
 Spacing will determine how many bulbs you use on each string.
-The number of bulbs will affect your wattage which affect your overall power consumption.
+The number of bulbs will affect your wattage and your overall power consumption.
 The spacing will also determine the overall look for your display.

 Timers allow you to control when your lights are on and off, so you dont have worry about remembering to flip the switch.
 Instead of leaving lights on all night, you can just leave them on for a few hours which will reduce your electricity bill.